nwnxee/unified/Plugins/SQL/Documentation/Migration_Guide.md

     // returns boolean success/failure.
     int ret = NWNX_SQL_PrepareQuery(sql);
     if (ret) {
-        // if the prepare fails, continuting on with binding and execution can cause bad things to happen.
+        // if the prepare fails, continuting on with binding and execution should not cause a server abort
+        // but checking return codes gives you the option to recover and/or report the failure.
         NWNX_SQL_PreparedString(0, sPlayerAccount);
         NWNX_SQL_PreparedString(1, sPCName);
         ret = NWNX_SQL_ExecutePreparedQuery();